James Corden gets asked if he still remembers the Gavin and Stacey order and he doesn’t disappoint

 For those of you who don't have a clue what I'm talking about, shame on you, it's one of the most iconic scenes from Gavin and Stacey.

 In episode two of the third season, Dawn and Pete join Pam and Mick for a beer and curry night.

-This is, of course, music to Smithy's ears, and he gets very excited by the prospect of getting involved, and reels of a huge order: chicken bhuna, lamb bhuna and prawn bhuna, mushroom rice, bag of chips, keema naan and nine poppadoms.
+This is, of course, music to Smithy's ears, and he gets very excited by the prospect of getting involved, and reels off a huge order: chicken bhuna, lamb bhuna and prawn bhuna, mushroom rice, bag of chips, keema naan and nine poppadoms.

-However, when it becomes clear the plan is for everyone to share the food, he's takes the huff and storms out.
+However, when it becomes clear that the plan is for everyone to share the food, he's takes the huff and storms out.

 It's a classic, and is referenced on a regular basis in households up and down the country as soon as someone suggests getting a curry in.

 But with it being over 13 years since the episode aired, how well do you think Corden knows his order?

 I know he wrote it, but it's been a while.

 Well, when the comedian appeared on an episode of First We Feast, that exact question was put to him.